Ex-Gitmo detainee now selling sweets in Uruguay capital

 The government has been giving the men a stipend of about $420 a month and covering their rent, as well as offering job and language training.
 But the aid is due to run out at the end of this year.

-The most discontented detainee, Abu Wa’el Dhiab, left Uruguay in late June and went to Turkey, said Christian Mirza, the government’s liaison with the ex-detainees.
-He said he wasn’t sure where Dhiab is now.
+The most discontented of the group, Abu Wa’el Dhiab, left Uruguay in late June and went to Turkey, according to Christian Mirza, the government’s liaison with the ex-detainees.
+He said he wasn’t sure where Dhiab was now.